thedev/hipster-jekyll-blog/_posts/2016-12-10-elk-you-like-it-and-want-to-use-it.md

 ---
 layout: post
-published: false
+published: true
 mathjax: false
-featured: false
+featured: true
-comments: false
+comments: true
 title: 'ELK - you like it and want to use it ? '
 description: Some thoughts on using ELK in a real application
-tags: elk
+tags: 'elk, scalability'
-headline: ''
-modified: ''
-categories: ''
+categories:
-imagefeature: ''
+  - webdevelopment
+  - Devops
 ---
 Starting out with ELK is pretty straightforward and it usually highlights the benefits of a centralised loggic solution.
 Once you see this you will want to consider a few of the implications of running ELK in a scalable production environment.
 Here are some of my finding on this.